seantrott/zeugma_norms/README.md

 The analysis of BERT `surprisal` (and `cosine distance`) is included in `src/analysis/norming_analysis.Rmd`.
 This file can be "knit" into an `.html` file using RStudio; we've also already included the compiled/knit `.html` file for viewing.

+## Contact

+If you have any questions about the data (or supplementary analyses), please contact Sean Trott: sttrott at ucsd dot edu.